 The characteristics of body hair mean that it is often curled up and will generally be subject to curling as it grows, which is something to consider if implementing body hair for scalp or facial transplantation.
 Matching body hair with scalp hair is not rendered impossible, but some additional grooming may be required of patients after a successful transplantation.

-The reason being that body hair rests in a more superficial fashion within the dermis than the hair found on the scalp, which is anchored deep within subcutaneous tissue.
+The reason is that body hair rests in a more superficial fashion within the dermis than the hair found on the scalp, which is anchored deep within subcutaneous tissue.
 Additionally, body hairs emerge from the skin surface at a more acute angle in comparison to the hair that grows on the scalp.
-Body hair also tends to grow as singular follicles, and follicular units possessing more than one follicle are typically harvested from the beard and chest.
+Body hair also tends to grow as singular follicles and follicular units possessing more than one follicle are typically harvested from the beard and chest.

 Evaluating Body Donor Hair Prior To Surgery

-We make sure to identify any and all suitable sources of donor hair for patients that need alternative areas for graft harvesting.
+We make sure to identify any and all suitable sources of donor hair for patients who need alternative areas for graft harvesting.
 Before beginning any surgery, it is paramount to understand approximately how many grafts will be needed from each identified source, and knowing where the donor source hair will be transplanted for the greatest cosmetic benefit.

 The optimal way is to mix hair from different donor sources in the recipient site to create a blended look, which is cosmetically beneficial more so than if body hair was not implemented with scalp hair to create a blend.
 The characteristics of a patient’s body hair have to be properly matched to the donor hair from the scalp.
-Part of our comprehensive patient evaluation involves taking into account hair diameter, color, curliness, typical rate of growth, and the shaft angle.
+Part of our comprehensive patient evaluation involves taking into account hair diameter, color, curliness, the typical rate of growth, and the shaft angle.
 This commitment to a strategic game plan helps ensure the greatest possible final outcomes for patients.

 Contact the Gabel Center